US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/docs/operations/e2e-tests.md

 ### Setup for running against locally hosted application

-- When running playwright against the locally hosted application, you will wnt to ensure the NodeApi is running against a clean e2e database or the database needed for testing
+- When running playwright against the locally hosted application, you will wnt to ensure the NodeApi is running against a clean e2e database or the database needed for testing. `COSMOS_DATABASE_NAME=cams-e2e-<envHash>`
 - run the application locally [Running](../running.md)
 - ensure your test/e2e/ .env file has `TARGET_HOST=http://localhost:3000`
 - ensure your test/e2e/ .env file has `CAMS_LOGIN_PROVIDER=mock`